Bing Crosby Entertains: Season 2

-The Woodbury show returned to the air on CBS on September 18, 1934 at 5 p.m.
+The Woodbury show returned to the air on CBS on September 18, 1934, at 5 p.m.
 Pacific Time.
 Now on Tuesdays, this time Crosby was paid $6,000 a week to deliver a complete package.
 He paid for the guests, the orchestra and the arrangements and retained what was left for himself.
 Georgie Stoll led the orchestra as Jimmy Grier had been signed exclusively by another program.
 The Boswell Sisters were guests on the opening show having been signed on a thirteen-week contract.
 Claude Binyon wrote the scripts and Ken Niles continued as the announcer.
 Crosby promoted his hit record of Love in Bloom on the opening program.
 The audience share during the season was 15.5.

 Variety welcomed the opening show.
 “Two types of delivery, both the finest in their line and a first rate orchestra to round it out.
 This one sounded sure-fire on paper and lives up to all expectations on the air.
 Crosby is Crosby and calls for no comment…The Boswells are more torrid than ever in their close harmony….Woodbury here, has a Tuesday evening show that’s bound to be tuned in on.”

 Major guest stars during the series were the Boswell Sisters (13 appearances) and the Mills Brothers (12 times).
 Kitty Carlisle appeared on the November 27 show to help promote the film Here Is My Heart and Joan Bennett was on the February 12, 1935 program to advertise the Crosby-Bennett movie Mississippi.
 Ginger Rogers was another notable guest during the series.

 On the November 13 show and for the next six programs, after the opening theme, the orchestra launched into ‘Boola Boola’ and the listener was transported to the ivy-covered walls of ‘Woodbury Prep’.
 Ken Niles was president of the student body and Bing, the venerable Dean.
-The Boswell Sisters were co-eds.
+The Boswell Sisters were students.
 It is worth explaining that ‘Prep’ was not an abbreviation for ‘Preparatory’ but ‘is short for preparation and Woodbury’s is the finest preparation of its type on the market’.
 It is possible that the later ‘Kraft Music Hall University’ routine, attributed to Carroll Carroll, had its beginnings here.